denzi-gh/CheevoPresence/README.md

 If everything is set up correctly, CheevoPresence will begin updating your Discord Rich Presence automatically.

+The settings window also shows your current Discord/RetroAchievements status, a live preview of the presence being sent to Discord, logs, diagnostics, and update notices.

+RetroAchievements developer options unlock automatically for accounts with a detected developer-capable role.
+They can show developer activity titles and optionally link to your created sets while developing achievements.

 > Make sure to close the Settings Window normally, pressing the "Exit App" Button will end the process entirely.